 Most people understand that union organization means higher wages, benefits, and rights on the job.
 When workers are organized into a union, they have the collective power to bargain with their employer over wages, benefits, and working conditions.
-The results of this bargaining are contained in your union contract, which spells out your wage rates, your fringe benefits, and your rights on the job.
+The results of this bargaining are contained in your union contract, which spells out your wage rates, fringe benefits, and specific rights and protections you receive at work.

 Stand up for your rights!

 Don’t take these rights and benefits for granted.
 There are many times when the company does not follow the union contract, and it is up to union members to stand up for their rights.